 Your full contact details and the details of anyone else involved in the claim

-If you financial provider doesn’t respond to your claim, offers you a settlement you disagree with, or denies your claim for any other reason you can still escalate your claim by taking it to the Financial Ombudsman Service.
+If you financial provider didn't respond to your claim, offers you a settlement you disagreed with, or denied your claim for any other reason, you could still escalate your claim by taking it to the Financial Ombudsman Service.

 Since the High Court ruling your bank should respond quickly, but if you don’t get a response within six weeks you can also go to the Financial Ombudsman.

 The Financial Ombudsman Service is an independent organisation that will evaluate your claim and make a ruling that the financial service provider must adhere to.

 No. One of the important things to remember about PPI is that it can be a useful product, and many people knowingly took it out.

-PPI compensation only refers to those cases where mis-selling of PPI occurred.
+PPI compensation only referred to those cases where mis-selling of PPI occurred.
 Luckily the process of claiming PPI was easy thanks to the High Court ruling.

 Despite the process of claiming back PPI to be relatively easy, there were a huge number of claims companies who would offer to handle your claim for you.

 While this was useful and made the process a bit easier by keeping you away from the paperwork, it cost a lot of money.

-While most claims companies only charge you a percentage of any compensation due the compensation figures are often thousands of pounds.
+While most claims companies only charged you a percentage of any compensation due, the compensation figures were often thousands of pounds.
 So for example, if you were awarded four thousand pounds in compensation, some claims companies would take up to one thousand pounds to cover their fees.